-Placements usually occur after you have completed all your courses, either at the end of April (to early May); or, at the end of August (to early September).
+Placements usually occur after you have completed all your courses at the end of April (to early May).

 Field placement is unpaid

 You will not be paid for field placement work.
 There are reasons why host supervisors are not required to pay you during placement.
 Many host supervisors would be unable or unwilling to participate in field placement if they had to pay.
 Host supervisors are not eager to take on untested and inexperienced students, especially for a short period of time.
 In addition, the court or tribunal staff are contributing time, and therefore, money in providing work for you to do and guiding you through the work.
 Most host supervisors who take on field placement students do it, not because they see the students as a free source of labour, but because they are genuinely interested in contributing to our JAS/JASY programs, and because they have an eye out for potential future employees.
 However, the overarching purpose is to provide the student with experience that you can put on your résumé, not a job at the end of the placement period.